 Barack Obama: Super U Podcast

-Our Super U Podcast is live!
-The Super U Podcast provides tips from featured top performers to help unlock and unleash your inner superpower.
+Our new episode of the Super U Podcast is live!
+The Super U Podcast delivers curated tips from top performers and thought leaders to help unlock and unleash your inner superpower.
 This week we feature Barack Obama, an American politician who served as the 44th President of the United States.
-Check out our Super U Podcast by clicking here.
-Take a look at the main takeaways from the Super U Podcast: Barack Obama Edition below.

 - Follow your passion.
 Setbacks and failures are inevitable.
 Don’t let these stop you.
 Throughout history, all great leaders experienced setbacks.
 Thomas Paine was a failed corset-maker, teacher, and tax collector, yet, his book Common Sense made a mark on history.
 Julia Child didn’t publish her first cookbook until she was 50 years old.
 Colonel Sanders didn’t open his first Kentucky Fried Chicken until he was in his 60’s.
 Don’t let your failures crush your goals.
 Passion and commitment are what leads to success.